nowaproj/docs/docs/hackathon2023.md

 ![](./img/bannerhackathon.png)

-Are you the a creative builder who **likes to compete and win?** If yes **that's your chance to shine!** 🔥
+Are you the creative builder who **likes to compete and win?** If yes **that's your chance to SHINE!** 🔥

-We will host a **big online Hackathon** where you will compete with others to build an app on Nowa during a weekend! 🚀
+We will host a **big online Hackathon** where you will compete with others to build an app on Nowa during a single weekend! 🚀

 ## How does it work? 👨🏻‍💻
 You will have 3 days to create an app using Nowa.
 When your app is ready submit it and share it social media with the Hashtag **#NowaHackathon2023.**